HubSpot Lifecycle Stages: How to use them for maximum performance

 Let’s discuss what a HubSpot lifecycle stage is and how you can use them to personalise and enhance your marketing and sales efforts.

 What is a HubSpot lifecycle stage?

 A HubSpot lifecycle stage is a CRM property that helps you organise and segment your contacts based on where they are in your sales and marketing process.

 - Sales Qualified Lead (SQL)

-As a contact interacts with your business through your blogs, online content and even offline with your sales team you need to keep track of where they sit on the spectrum of HubSpot lifecycle stages.
+As a contact interacts with your business through your website, blogs and content online or offline with your sales team, you should keep track of where they sit on the spectrum of HubSpot lifecycle stages.

-By taking careful note of which lifecycle stage a contact is in, you enable your marketing and sales teams to tailor their messaging to the contact.
+By carefully noting which lifecycle stage a contact is in, you enable your marketing and sales teams to tailor their messaging to the contact.
 Personalised communication is the most powerful form of lead nurturing to move a contact toward becoming a customer.